Top 10 Elton John Album Covers

-Our Top 10 Elton John Album Covers article takes a look at some of the most magnificent album covers that have graced Elton John’s records throughout his entire career.
-It was not easy to pick only ten since Elton John released some great album covers.
-From incredibly detailed album covers like Captain Fantastic and The Brown Dirt Cowboy to simpler but brilliant artistic covers like the Elton John album from 1970, those Elton John album covers became a part of our daily lives in the 1970s.
-To be fair, we have also included Elton John’s live albums as consideration for our Top 10 Elton John Album Covers list.
-Every single Elton John album that has been officially released since his debut album in 1969 entitled Empty Sky to his latest release entitled Diamonds which was a compilation album released in 2017.
+Our Top 10 Elton John Album Covers article looks at some of the most magnificent album covers that have graced Elton John’s records throughout his career.
+It was challenging to pick only ten since Elton John released some great album covers.
+From incredibly detailed album covers like Captain Fantastic and The Brown Dirt Cowboy to more straightforward but brilliant artistic covers like the Elton John album from 1970, those Elton John album covers became a part of our daily lives in the 1970s.
+We have also included Elton John’s live albums as consideration for our Top 10 Elton John Album Covers list.
+Every single Elton John album that has been officially released since his debut in 1969 is entitled Empty Sky, and his latest release is Diamonds, a compilation album released in 2017.

-To make it a little more fun, first, we did a top 10 list that covered all his official studio and live album releases.
-We then made a supplemental list that covered all the compilations, and box sets covers or anything else officially released by Elton John that was not released as an original studio or live album.
-Of course, this is all in fun but it does serve as a reminder for the casual fan who may have forgotten all the many great Elton John albums that were released, while also serving as a means of discovery for those not familiar with many of these records.
+We first made a top 10 list covering all his official studio and live album releases to make it a little more fun.
+We then made a supplemental list covering all the compilations, box set covers, or anything officially released by Elton John that was not released as an original studio or live album.
+Of course, this is all in fun, but it does serve as a reminder for the casual fan who may have forgotten all the many great Elton John albums that were released while also serving as a means of discovery for those not familiar with many of these records.

 Top 10 Elton John Studio Album Covers List